NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 6 Conference Registration

-6.1 The NRC will pay your registration for a professional meeting or conference in advance if the fee is $500 or more.
-To request payment of registration through the NRC, you must first submit a Travel Authorization form to your NRC Program Coordinator with approval signatures from your Adviser and your Laboratory Program Representative (LPR).
+6.1 The Fellowships Travel Office will pay your registration for a professional meeting or conference in advance if the fee is $250 or more.
+To request payment of registration through the Fellowships Travel Office, you must click the Direct-Billed box and complete the conference registration section of the TA.

-6.3 Please note that if for some reason you choose not to attend the meeting/conference after your meeting registration request has been processed by the NRC, the registration fee will be deducted from your NRC travel funds.
+6.2 Please note that if for some reason you choose not to attend the meeting/conference after your meeting registration request has been processed by the Fellowships Travel Office, the registration fee will be deducted from your NRC travel funds.

-6.4 The NRC will only pay the cost of the conference registration.
+6.3 The Fellowships Travel Office will only pay the cost of the conference registration.
 Membership dues are not an allowable expense.

 7 Allowable Travel Expenses

 7.1.1 You are expected to travel the most expeditious and economical route when traveling between two points, which is usually by air.
 Travel by another mode of transportation when air is the most expeditious route requires justification.
-Cost savings justification must be supported by cost comparisons issued by Omega World Travel or the Rap Travel Unit.
+Cost savings justification must be supported by constructive costs issued by Omega World Travel or the Fellowships Travel Unit.

-7.1.2 You must use Omega World Travel for airline and rail services.
-This cost will be direct billed to the NRC.
+7.1.2 You must use Omega World Travel for airline, rail services and rental cars.
+This cost will be direct billed to the Fellowships Travel Office.
 Air travel must be coach/economy class.

 7.1.3 The Fly America Act requires that you travel on United States flag carriers whenever such carriers exist between points of travel.
 Travel on non-United States flag carriers will not be allowed--regardless of cost, routing, convenience, or preference--if a United States carrier serves the route.
 No exceptions are made to this regulation.
 Omega World Travel will ensure compliance with the Fly America Act regulations.

-7.1.5 Associates are authorized to receive reimbursement for fees for the first checked bag, which will be treated as an airline fee.
-With prior approval by the NRC, a second bag may be covered.
+7.1.4 Associates are authorized to receive reimbursement for fees for the first checked bag, which will be treated as an airline fee.
+With prior approval by the Fellowships Travel Office, a second bag may be covered.

-7.1.6 Should you choose to use your personal vehicle rather than a commercial airline, you will be reimbursed at the current government mileage rate plus any applicable tolls and/or parking expenses.
-The NRC verifies trip mileage, so if you claim more than 20 miles over the verified mileage, a justification must be provided.
+7.1.5 Should you choose to use your personal vehicle rather than a commercial airline, you will be reimbursed at the current government mileage rate plus any applicable tolls and/or parking expenses.
+The Fellowships Travel Office verifies trip mileage, so if you claim more than 20 miles over the verified mileage, a justification must be provided.
 Gasoline costs are included in the government mileage rate and will not be reimbursed separately.
-Reimbursement for travel by POV is limited to the cost of a comparable airfare.
+Travel by personal vehicle is reimbursable up to the constructive cost of a comparable airfare.

 7.2 Lodging, Meals, and Incidental Expenses

-7.2.2 The Per Diem rate is the maximum daily allowance for which you will be reimbursed for subsistence (lodging, meals, and incidentals, if applicable) in each location based solely on the location of the hotel within or outside of the United States.
-Expenses that exceed Per Diem will not be reimbursed.
+7.2.2 The Per Diem rate is the maximum daily allowance for which you will be reimbursed for lodging, meals, and incidentals.
+The reimbursement is based solely on the location of the hotel you choose within or outside of the United States.
+Meals in home locations may not be reimbursable.

-7.2.4 Per Diem rates change at the beginning of each federal fiscal year.
-The current Per Diem rate at the time of travel will be applied if there has been a rate change from the time the Travel Authorization was approved.
+7.2.3 Per Diem rates change at the beginning of each federal fiscal year.
+If there has been a change in Per Diem rates from the time the TA was approved the new rates will be applied during the Travel Expense Report process.
 It is your responsibility to check the appropriate website for the current Per Diem rate at the time of travel.

 7.2.6 For international travel, if the city or province in which the hotel is located is not listed, you must use the rate prescribed for "Other".
 This is also true for travel to Hawaii, Alaska, and other U. S. territories.

-7.2.8 For local professional or programmatic travel (within 50 miles of your laboratory or home), you may be reimbursed for transportation (if justifiable), registration fees (if applicable), and any tolls and/or parking expenses incurred as part of your travel.
-Meals are an unallowable expense for local travel.
+7.2.8 Professional travel that is performed more than 50 miles away from the Associates Official Station and travel takes place over 12 hours is eligible for lodging and meal per diem.
+If both criteria are not met travel is considered local.
+For approved local travel, you may be reimbursed for transportation, registration fees (if applicable), and any tolls and/or parking expenses incurred as part of your travel.
+Meals are not an allowable expense for local travel.

-7.2.10 No claims are allowed for personal expenses such as entertainment, sightseeing, tours, personal telephone calls, or laundry/dry cleaning.
+7.2.10 No claims are allowed for personal expenses such as child care, elder care, entertainment, sightseeing, tours, personal telephone calls, or laundry/dry cleaning.

 7.3 Use of a Rental Car

-7.3.1 You may request the use of a rental car when circumstances make it impractical, or more costly to use other means of commercial and/or public transportation.
+7.3.1 You may request the use of a rental car when circumstances make it impractical, or more costly to use other modes of commercial and/or public transportation.

-7.3.2 Please include the justification for use of a rental car on the Travel Authorization form in the "Additional Comments" section.
+7.3.2 Please include a justification for the use of a rental car on the TA in the "Additional Comments" section.
 Rental cars requested solely for travel between your home and the airport will not be approved.
 Rental cars are approved on a case by case basis.
-Please contact firstname.lastname@example.org.

 7.3.3 You must make your rental car reservations through Omega World Travel.
-Insurance will automatically be provided by the NRC.
-Any additional insurance incurred by you will not be reimbursed.
+Insurance will automatically be provided by the Fellowships Travel Office.
+Any additional insurance expenses incurred by you will not be reimbursed.

 7.4 Non-Reimbursable Expenses